 Country Matters: Phil refers to Melissa as "a cunt", not that anyone can blame him.

 Easily Forgiven: Alan in the second one.
 The Vegas incident can be attributed to his own ignorance rather than malice, but that excuse only works once.
-Not to mention they asked him if he did anything the second time, and he straight-up lied to them.
+Not to mention they asked him if he drugged them the second time, and he not only straight-up lied to them, but swore to God.

 Alan:[With childlike glee in his voice] Ooooh, it's a monkey!

 Fan Disservice: All the "girls" at the club turn out to be ladyboys, and while they prominently display breasts, they also have the male package down there.
 Then Stu finds out what he did with one of them the night before.

 Filk Song: Stu turns Billy Joel's "Allentown" into "Alan Town" ("Well, we're living here in Alantown, and he's driven our lives into the ground...").

 Fingore: Teddy loses a finger (all in good fun though, as he was playing five-finger fillet with a bowie knife and after severing the finger on a misaimed thrust the group plays with the detached digit).

 Hope Spot: Kingsley uses Teddy as insurance that the guys get Chow to complete their "business transaction".
 Then when the deal happens it turns out those guys don't actually have Ted, it was just a sting operation and Chow gets arrested.